naimulislammehedi/naimulislammehedi/README.md

 ---

-# 🤖 AI-Assisted Engineering
+# 🤖 AI-Assisted Development

-AI is part of my development workflow, but it doesn't replace understanding.
+I use AI to accelerate engineering work while maintaining ownership of the implementation.

 ```text
 Problem